 Class size is capped at 24 students, regardless of how many are taking the course for college credit.

-Prerequisites: Two years high school Spanish or S150 with a grade of C or better
+Prerequisites: Two years high school Spanish completing most recent course with C or better or S150 with a grade of C or better

 HISP-S 250/SPAN-S 250/204 Second-Year Spanish II (3 cr.)